Harrison Middleton University Fellowship in Ideas

 - An appropriately cited expository essay of no more than 1500 words plus a works cited page, applying your interest to a great idea in the humanities related to one of these concentrations: imaginative literature, natural science, philosophy and religion, and social science.

-Shortlisted candidates will be requested to participate in an interview, either by telephone or Skype.
+The application process closed on October 1, 2017.
+Shortlisted candidates will be notified by the end of October and requested to participate in an interview, either by telephone or Skype.
 The successful applicant will be notified by Harrison Middleton University on or before December 1, 2017.
 Once selected the applicant will be required to submit official transcripts for his or her degree(s).

 "The things I want to know are in books; my best friend is the man who'll get me a book I ain't read."